fullmoonissue/tas-scaffolding/README.md

 * Make a video about the usage of this project
 * Make some schemas in addition to the text in the README (using plantUML ?)
 * Try to create a form to merge all the plugins into a visual way (using sqlite ?)
+* Generator of description for youtube, tasvideos.org, ...